YDIB11/Swissdata/index.markdown

 **The striking finding:** Event Day Return and 30-Day Return have only **r = 0.22 correlation**.
 The market's immediate reaction has almost no predictive power for sustained performance.
 Event day is theater.
 The 30-day window is where recognition actually happens.

 But one relationship stood out: **successful innovations decrease volatility** (r = -0.25).
-True breakthroughs don't just move pricesâ€”they resolve uncertainty.
+True breakthroughs don't just move prices - they resolve uncertainty.

 ---